-[Temporary map] Extend site area
+Extend site area slightly southwards

-slightly southwards
+Javelin Park

-Javelin Park Land at Javelin Park, as identified as are extension to the key employment in Triangle Component in Park for a 3.79 site EK14 Javelin Park for a development comprising approximately 20 ha employment and strategic landscaping.
+Land at Javelin Park, as identified the policies map, is allocated as another the policies map. extension to the key employment $\stackrel{\overrightarrow{Q}}{\times}$ site EK14 Javelin Park for a development comprising approximately 20 ha employment and strategic landscaping.
 Development will need to include a high quality of design and landscaping that minimises any potential visual impacts upon the heritage assets and their immediate settings at adjacent Haresfield and wider views from the AONB escarpment.
 Development will be required to provide sustainable transport measures to link the site with Gloucester City, Stonehouse and Stroud and necessary improvements to the existing highway network